sweepai/.github/profile/README.md

 ## Privacy

 Sweep does not store your code.
-Instead, on installation, and updates we embed your code and store them in a vector DB, with reference to the file names and line numbers, but your code is not stored. 🔒
+Instead, on installation and updates, we embed your code and store them in a vector DB with reference to the file names and line numbers, but your code is not stored as plaintext. 🔒

 ## Get connected